-The following list will assist you in developing a strategy for critically evaluating sources:
+The following list will assist you in evaluating sources:

-- Quality of the resource: is the resource free of spelling, grammatical, factulal errors, formal vs. informal language?
+- Quality of the resource: Is the resource free of spelling, grammatical, factual errors, formal vs. informal language?

 - Objectivity: Is this resource biased?
 Are the opinions supported by evidence?
 Are the writer's opinions based on fact (supported by evidence) or is he/she opinion based on emotions or untested ideas?
 Is this piece presenting a verifiable perspective or is it propaganda?